 “I am a big fan of yours.
 Having purchased a number of your products before, a major problem I have is pushing myself into working out.
-I have all sorts of exercise equipment from Bowflex machine to solid weight dumbbells and a tower to do chin-ups plus Olympic bars but it seems like once I turned 70, I sort of lost all of my energy to work out.
+I have all sorts of exercise equipment, from a Bowflex machine to solid weight dumbbells and a tower to do chin-ups plus Olympic bars, but it seems like once I turned 70, I sort of lost all of my energy to work out.
 I am 78 years old now.
-I have worked out most of my life.
+And I have worked out most of my life.
 I really don’t know what to do.”

-CLICK HERE to watch the YouTube video.
+YouTube to watch the YouTube video.